Winter Paw Care: Protecting Your Pet from Rock Salt and De-Icing Chemicals

 When to See a Veterinarian

-If your pet develops severe redness, swelling, bleeding, persistent limping, or shows signs of gastrointestinal upset after exposure, contact your veterinarian promptly.
+If your pet develops severe redness, swelling, bleeding, persistent limping, or shows signs of gastrointestinal upset—especially after repeated exposure or suspected ingestion of large amounts of these chemicals—contact your veterinarian.
 For urgent concerns, local emergency hospitals like DoveLewis are open 24/7 to provide expert care when you need it most.
 Early intervention can prevent complications and keep your pet comfortable all winter long.

 Recent Posts